 As a horse enthusiast, you probably already know your dream horse barn would have a tack room near the cross ties and a shower in the bathroom.

 But have you thought about your horse stall space?
 How are you going to ventilate your building?
 How will you organize and store your horse feed and equipment?
 Answering questions like these is crucial to the planning process.
+Here’s a video on how to plan smarter, followed by more tips below.

 How to Build a Horse Stall: The Most Important Part